In this course, you’ll receive information through two channels: your student

-Like most other computer science courses at ANU, this course is designed on the assumption that you will use the ANU laboratory environment (i.e. the software which runs in the CSIT computer labs).
-This lab environment is supported by ANU technical staff and we do our best to ensure that it works well in every respect.
-If things aren’t working in the lab, inform your tutor and/or the technical staff, who are located on the ground floor of the CSIT building in N117.
+Like most other computer science courses at ANU, this course is designed on the assumption that you will use the ANU lab environment (i.e. the software which runs in the CSIT computer labs).
+This lab environment is supported by ANU technical staff and we do our best to ensure that everything works nicely and reliably.
+If things aren’t working in the lab, inform your tutor and/or the technical staff (located on the ground floor of the CSIT building in N117).

-If you wish to install and use the tools on your own machine, please follow these steps:
+If you wish to install and use the tools on your own machine, here’s the process:

-- use the information provided on these web pages to identify & install the appropriate tools
+follow the insructions to identify & install the appropriate tools

 - use Piazza to seek help from others in the class